 Our diverse community is a friendly, close-knit one and the atmosphere is informal and relaxed.
 Students find College life lively and stimulating: there are many academic events and subject societies and they pursue a variety of extracurricular interests – theatre, sport, journalism, ecology, politics, debating, music.

+The JCR plays a special role in the life of the College.
 The JCR (Junior Common Room) is the name given to both the body of students as a whole and to an actual room.
-The room is the focus of student life, consisting of a TV area and photocopier at one end, the justly famous Pantry at the other, and a mass of newspaper-strewn seating and a bank of computers in between.
+The room is the focus of student life, consisting of a TV area and photocopier at one end, the justly famous Pantry at the other, and a mass of newspaper-strewn seating in between.
 Downstairs is the bar and games room, and a well equipped gym.
-Balliol’s JCR plays a special role in the life of the College.
-Whereas in many colleges it is relatively small and formal (and usually empty), in Balliol it is the place where students get together – for breakfast, for coffee, for lunch, for tea, for supper, to gossip, to read the papers, to share tips on the latest essay, or to conduct a post mortem on a just-finished tutorial.
+Balliol’s JCR is one of the most active amongst all the colleges: it is the place where students get together – for breakfast, for coffee, for lunch, for tea, for supper, to gossip, to read the papers, to share tips on the latest essay, or to conduct a post mortem on a just-finished tutorial.

 Balliol is unique in the level of input its students make to College life.
 Each year, there are elections to jobs covering different areas of operation (Treasurer, Bar, Welfare, Entertainments, and so on).
 The student-run JCR Committee administers a substantial budget, liaises with the College regarding students’ needs and interests, and has a voice on key College committees.
 It is a friendly and expert source of information about student welfare and organises a constant round of social activities, including the annual Summer Event.

 For more about College life, see About Balliol, which includes information about: